-The directors and members of the Intelligent Critical Care Center (IC3) have published over 1,500 articles in peer-reviewed, scholarly journals.
+The directors and members of the Intelligent Clinical Care Center (IC3) have published over 1,500 articles in peer-reviewed, scholarly journals.
 These include journals such as Nature Reviews Nephrology, Scientific Reports, JAMA Internal Medicine, JAMA Network Open, The Lancet Digital Health, Medical Image Analysis, BMJ Health & Care Informatics, PLOS ONE, Kidney International, and Surgery.

 Listed below are recent publications from some of the IC3 member labs.
 For more information on publications by specific IC3 members or labs, please refer to the IC3 Members page or the IC3 Labs page.